Graduates of the MSc Psychology (BPS) will possess career-ready skills in:

 The importance of psychology in our lifeCan we quantify a complex subject like workplace spirituality?
 Here we look at the importance of psychology and its approaches to such a question.7February201826

-Why is psychology interesting?We take another look at why psychology is being increasingly appreciated as a relevant workplace specialisation, this time inspecting A...February201821
+What makes psychology degrees so popular?We take another look at why psychology is being increasingly appreciated as a relevant workplace specialisation, this time inspecting A...February201822